Texas is freezing, but the roast of Ted Cruz is on

-“Lucifer in the flesh,” Republican John Boehner, the former Speaker of the House, called him in 2016.
+“Lucifer in the flesh,” Republican John A. Boehner, the former speaker of the House, called him in 2016.

-“If you killed Ted Cruz on the floor of the Senate, and the trial was in the Senate, nobody would convict you,” said Sen. Lindsey Graham (R-S.C.) in 2016.
+“If you killed Ted Cruz on the floor of the Senate, and the trial was in the Senate, nobody would convict you,” Sen. Lindsey O. Graham (R-S.C.) said in 2016.

 Said Democrat Al Franken in 2017, when he was still in the Senate: “I probably like Ted Cruz more than most of my colleagues like Ted Cruz, and I hate Ted Cruz.”

 Nobody likes Ted Cruz.
 This was the place that Ted Cruz was starting from earlier this week.
 Then he went to Cancun.
-He went to Cancun, where it is mostly sunny and in the low 80s, while many of his ice-blasted constituents were without heating and plumbing, watching their ceilings collapse, huddling in warming centers, defecating in buckets, and generally not packing for a few days on the Yucatan Peninsula.
+He went to Cancun, where it is mostly sunny and in the low 80s, while many of his ice-blasted constituents were without heating and plumbing, watching their ceilings collapse, huddling in warming centers, defecating in buckets, and generally not packing for a few days on the Yucatán Peninsula.

 “Not good,” Cruz tweeted early Tuesday evening about the shutdown of his state.
 “Stay safe!”